GaloyMoney/blink/README.md

   - Databases (mongodb and redis) are run by default in high availability/resilience mode.
 If one pod/node goes down, there is an automatic failover on another pod/node.
 - Production ready
   - Supports horizontal scaling and highly available deployments via k8s
-  - Client side load balancing accross multiple LND nodes
+  - Client side load balancing across multiple LND nodes
   - Out-of-the-box dashboards for KPIs deployed to grafana showing metrics exported via prometheus
   - Quick response times thanks to pagination of large data sets
   - Returning error codes for full translation capability of the frontend